Elizabeth Line

 To develop and test designs, a life-size ‘mock-up’ of a station platform was built to enable the design team and stakeholders to understand the scale and detail of the tunnel environment.
 The mock-up has been visited by up to 1,500 people – clients, contractors, and design teams – and has been used as an extremely successful communication tool.

-We began the project by undertaking a visual audit of existing networks and a review of global best practice in wayfinding.
-From our analysis and conclusions we worked with the station architects, external stakeholders and client team to develop a robust wayfinding strategy and a new sign family.
+We began the project with a comprehensive visual audit of existing networks and a review of global best practices in wayfinding.
+Using our findings, we collaborated closely with station architects, external stakeholders, and the client team to create a robust wayfinding strategy and a new, cohesive sign family.